Microblading 101: Facts, Costs, and Risks

 For clients who don’t suffer from these conditions, microblading is usually safe, but the possibility of an allergic reaction to pigments or an infection during or after the procedure is always present, whenever the surface of the skin is broken.

 Luckily, a simple patch test eliminates the possibility of allergies, while trained and certified permanent makeup technicians keep their salon and tools sterile.
 That’s why we cannot stress enough how important it is to always choose a certified artist who knows how to keep you safe and healthy, and give you fabulous results!
+If you want to know how to fade old microblading at home, there are plenty of resources available as well.

 How Much Does Microblading Cost?